jigx-com/jigx-docs-examples/docs/Expressions/Functional Programming.md

 ::::VerticalSplitItem
 In this example, we use the notation in which we select the instanceId of our component from the components, and extract the selected from the state of the component, then choose the required value.
 For example id, name,...

-See the full code sample in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-expressions/static-data/multipleSelect.jigx" target="_blank">GitHub</a>.
+See the full code sample in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-expressions/static-data/multipleSelect.jigx).

 :::CodeblockTabs
 multipleSelect.jigx